October is Education Month

 Click here for more information and to apply online.
-Deadline to apply is December 31, 2019.
+Please note that this scholarship is currently under review.

 The UFCW 1518 Affiliation Scholarship #547 awards 20 scholarships of $1,000 each to students beginning or continuing studies in a full academic program at the University of BC, University of Victoria, Simon Fraser University, BC Institute of Technology, or at a college in British Columbia.
 The scholarship is awarded to students entering from Grade 12 and students continuing with their post-secondary education.
 The awards are normally made to the applicants with the highest academic standing.

 Applicants must be a member of UFCW 1518 in good standing, or a child or legal ward of a member in good standing, and have earned a minimum grade of 75% in the previous year’s studies.

 - Letter of recommendation from UFCW 1518 confirming your or your parent’s membership in good standing.
 Please email your request to email@example.com with the subject line UFCW 1518 Scholarship 547.